Simulations exogenous shocks

 Many studies in the literature, such as Currie et al. (2015) and Lavaine and Neidell (2017) for instance, aggregate observations to build a panel.
 I follow this approach and look at the evolution of birthweights in zip codes in time.

-For clarity in the explanations, let’s assume that the exogenous shock considered is a permanent plant closure and that this reduces air pollution level.
-One can also think of it as any permanent exogenous change in air pollution levels.
 Here, I only estimate a reduced form model and am therefore not interested in modeling the effect of the plant closure on pollution levels.
 I consider that the plant closure leads to some air pollution reduction and want to estimate the effect of this closure on birth-weight.

 I consider that the average birthweight in zip code \(z\) at time period \(t\), \(w_{zt}\), depends on a zip code fixed-effect \(\zeta_z\), a time fixed-effect \(\tau_t\) and the treatment status \(T_i\), ie whether a plant is closed in this period or not.
 For now, I do not simulate omitted variable biases as I consider that the shocks are truly exogenous.
 Thus, birthweight is defined as follows: